 It is a legal right to offer Carers flexible working and time off in an emergency.
 You can discuss this with your employer and get support from Derbyshire Carers Association in accessing these rights.

-We have a Carer Partnership Board which is chaired by a Carer Ambassador.
-The board co-ordinates the development of the Carers Strategy which influences the provision of services and support that enable Carers to feel recognised and valued and will help them to live full and healthy lives.
+We have a Carer Partnership Board which includes Carers.
+The board co-ordinates provision of services and support that enable Carers to feel recognised and valued and will help them to live full and healthy lives.

 The Council engage in consultations with Carers over changes in the law, funding changes and service provision via an annual survey.